ryoheiyasuda/FLIMage_Installer/README.md

 This is provided "as is" for academic and educational use.

-* For acquisition of data, contact Florida Lifetime Imaging LLC (info@lifetime-imaging.com).
+* For acquisition of data, you need to add commercial DLL configuration files.
+For support please contact Florida Lifetime Imaging LLC (info@lifetime-imaging.com).